eag1ex/payload-resolution-manager/readme.md

 * `resolution(yourData:Object,uid:String,dataRef:String,doDelete:boolean )`: When ready call this to complete the job.
      - `yourData`:optional, provide data from outside source in correct format, example: `yourData {uid:[{dataSet},_ri,_uid],... }`, otherwise provide `null`
      - `dataRef` your data is from external source:yourData, you have the option to provide `dataRef` if its other then `dataSet`
-     - `doDelete:true` will delete the job from class cache after finilized, you have the option not to delete it!
+     - `doDelete:true` will delete the job from class cache after finalized, you have the option not to delete it!
 * `compute(callback(), method='all',uid)`: use this method to perform data calculation for each `job:uid`.
      - `callback(item=>)`: returns all items from `uid`, by default 1 callback with `method=all` will be initiated.
 Make changes and return all new items (must provide same size).
 When `method=each` will loop thru each item sequently,  must return 1 item.
 If you do not know your uid and want to use `each`, you must set `this.itemDataSet` to update callback, for clear explanation, take a look at examples in `./examples/index.js`
      - `uid`: provide for data if not chaining, or switching to another job.
 When `uid`=null it will look for last used.
 If anonymous, because your data was async, must provide `formated()` > with {dataSet[],_uid,_ri} so it can search thru and match available.
      - `tools`: compute works best with these tools: `of, from, filter, tap`, so you can make changes only to those dataSets without altering rest of job data.
-* `get(uid,self:boolean)`:  return data for desired `uid` in formated state.
+* `get(uid,self:boolean)`:  return data for desired `uid` in formatted state.
      - `self:true`: you can chain this method.
 Then you must provide: get(...).d  to return it.

 * `formated(data[...], uid, external, clean)` : for some reason you want to make sure your data is correct.
 Provide job[...] as previously initialized with `set`.
 Does not update or change any internal class states.
      - `external:boolean` If its an external data that is not yet available in the class, will ignore validation.
 * `pipe(cb=>, uid)` : its an extention `from XPromise/Xpipe` more information at : `https://bitbucket.org/eag1ex/xpromise`.
 To use this feature with PRM you have to set `opts.asAsync=true`, examples avilable at `./examples/app.async.example`
 * `onSet`: works with `async` option enabled and together with `pipe(...)`
-* `delSet(uid, force:true)`:  manualy delete cache and history from the class, specify `force=true` to delete all data.
+* `delSet(uid, force:true)`:  manually delete cache and history from the class, specify `force=true` to delete all data.

 ###### Beta Tools